-Credit Hours: 0.5

-Type of Credit: Lab Prerequisite: N/A Co-requisite: N/A
+Credit Hours: 0.5 Type of Credit: Lab Clock Hours: 15 Hrs.

 Qi Gong/Tai Chi - Intro to Energy Philosophy and Usage

 This course presents the classical practice of Qi Gong/Tai Chi in the context of health care.
 Students will learn the basic movements and exercises directed towards awareness, proper alignment and development of Qi.
 The goal is to help students achieve a state of equanimity, balance, and harmony between their personal lives and their work with patients.